adarshnambiar12/EmailVerification/README.md

 To use this code in your project, follow these steps:

-#Clone the Repository:
+Clone the Repository:
 git clone https://github.com/adarshnambiar12/EmailVerification.git

 ## Create SMTP Credentials

-Proceed to https://smtpjs.com or any other service and follow the Steps to Create SMTP Credentials.
+Proceed to https://smtpjs.com or any other Service and follow the steps to create SMTP Credentials.

 ## Navigate to the Directory:

 cd EmailVerification

-# Modify Credentials:
+## Modify Credentials:

 Open the script.js file and replace your Credentials at line 96 and 97.

-# Run the Application:
+## Run the Application:

 Open the index.html in your Web Browser and test the Webpage.

-# Contributing
+## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-# Contact
+## Contact
 For any questions or inquiries, feel free to contact.